-Privileges - The use of the electronic network is a privilege, not a right, and inappropriate use will result in a cancellation of those privileges.
-The system administrator or Building Principal will make all decisions regarding whether or not a user has violated these procedures and may deny, revoke, or suspend access at any time.
+Privileges - The use of district technology resources is a privilege, not a right, and inappropriate use will result in a cancellation of those privileges.
+The Technology Director or Building Principal will make all decisions regarding whether or not a user has violated these procedures and may deny, revoke, or suspend access at any time.
 His or her decision is final.

-Unacceptable Use - The user is responsible for his or her actions and activities involving the network.
+Unacceptable Use - The user is responsible for his or her actions and activities involving district technology resources.
 Some examples of unacceptable uses are:

 - a.
-Using the network for any illegal activity, including violation of copyright or other contracts, or transmitting any material in violation of any State or federal law; - b.
+Using district technology resources for any illegal activity, including violation of copyright or other contracts, or transmitting any material in violation of any State or federal law; - b.
 Unauthorized downloading of software, regardless of whether it is copyrighted or de-virused; - c.
-Downloading of copyrighted material for other than personal use; - d.
-Using the network for private financial or commercial gain; - e.
+Downloading of copyrighted material for purposes other than personal use; - d.
+Using district technology resources for private financial or commercial gain; - e.
 Wastefully using resources, such as file space; - f.
 Hacking or gaining unauthorized access to files, resources, or entities; - g.
-Invading the privacy of individuals, that includes the unauthorized disclosure, dissemination, and use of information about anyone that is of a personal nature including a photograph; - h.
+Invading the privacy of individuals, which includes the unauthorized disclosure, dissemination, and use of information about anyone that is of a personal nature, including a photograph; - h.
 Using another user's account or password; - i.
 Posting material authored or created by another without his/her consent; - j.
 Posting anonymous messages; - k.
-Using the network for commercial or private advertising; - I. Accessing, submitting, posting, publishing, or displaying any defamatory, inaccurate, abusive, obscene, profane, sexually oriented, threatening, racially offensive, harassing, or illegal material; and - m.
-Using the network while access privileges are suspended or revoked.
+Using district technology resources for commercial or private advertising; - I. Accessing, submitting, posting, publishing, or displaying any defamatory, inaccurate, abusive, obscene, profane, sexually oriented, threatening, racially offensive, harassing, or illegal material; and - m.
+Using district technology resources while access privileges are suspended or revoked.